calebyhan/slicer-salt/docs/source/shape_creation.rst

 Description: Warning: Euler equation not satisfied.
 Euler Number : 12752 - 12756 = -4
 `

-To resolve this issue, you can simply remove the problematic labelmap file from your input dataset and rerun the SPHARM-PDM Generator.
+To resolve this issue, we removed the problematic labelmap file from your input dataset and rerun the SPHARM-PDM Generator.
 This error typically indicates that the input shape has topological issues that prevent successful processing.
-The best practice is to move the problematic file to a separate folder for further inspection later.
+We moved the problematic file to a separate folder for further inspection later.
+In order to fix this issue manually, there needs manual adjustment of the subcortical segmentation.
 Then restart the SPHARM-PDM generation process.

 Next steps